Have you heard of ‘pulses’ before? But aren’t sure what pulses are or their benefits?

 Interestingly too, the fiber content of the legume family in general is extraordinarily high while the fat content is simultaneously close to 0%.

 You can easily incorporate pulses into your diet without too much effort.
+Pulses are like little vegan supplements you can take to boost your health with most of the same benefits!

 So What Are Pulses?